XandruDavid/xandrudavid-com/src/posts/2025-11-01-on-simplicity.md

 ---
-title: On simplicity
+title: on simplicity
 date: 2025-11-01
 ---

-# On simplicity
+# on simplicity